CURRICULUM

 【Compulsory Elective Subject】

-Kadone Hideki
+Kadone Hideki,

 In this course, students will learn outline of 1) Technologies for Humanics and 2) basic mathematical modeling in physical sciences, engineering, and informatics Lecture is conducted in English.